-Position of Syringe in Cell Vent Seat
+Position of Syringe in Cell Vent Seat Figure 1004

-(b) If the liquid level is too low, the syringe will remain empty, indicating that the end of the syringe nozzle did not reach the liquid in the cell.
+- (2) Withdraw the plunger and check for any liquid in the T02. - (a) Any excess liquid in the cell will be drawn into the syringe until the electrolyte level is correct. - (b) If the liquid level is too low, the syringe will remain empty, indicating that the end of the syringe nozzle did not reach the liquid in the cell.

-NOTE: If the quantity of water added per cell exceeds 25 cm (1.53 in), then check the charging system.
+NOTE: If the quantity of water added per cell exceeds 25 cm3 (1.53 in3), then check the charging system.
 If the charger is functioning properly, the maintenance period may need to be reduced.

-- 1. Draw a measured amount of M01, such as 5 cm (0.31 in) into T02 and inject it into the cell. - 2.
+- 1. Draw a measured amount of M01, such as 5 cm3 (0.31 in3) into T02 and inject it into the cell. - 2.
 With the syringe nozzle resting on the valve seat, slowly withdraw the plunger into T02. - 3.
 If T02 remains empty, repeat steps 1 and 2, counting the total number of cm3 required to achieve the correct level. - 4.
 At the point in step 2 when some excess liquid is drawn into the syringe, the correct level for that cell has been reached.
-Expel the excess liquid into a separate container for proper disposal of hazardous waste. - Record the amount of water added/removed from each cell in the battery logbook or battery test sheet.
+Expel the excess liquid into a separate container for proper disposal of hazardous waste. - 5.
+Record the amount of water added/removed from each cell in the battery logbook or battery test sheet.

-WARNING: CARE SHOULD BE TAKEN TO NOT OVER TIGHTEN THE VENT VALVES (200 OR 200A) AS STRIPPED TREADS ON EITHER THE VALVE OR CELL COVER MAY ALLOW MAY ALLOW ELECTROLYTE LEAKAGE WHILE ON THE AIRCRAFT RESULTING IN UNSCHEDULED REMOVALS.
-ANY STRIPPED TREADS REQUIRE COMPONENT REPLACEMENT.
+WARNING: CARE SHOULD BE TAKEN TO NOT OVER TIGHTEN THE VENT VALVES (200 OR 200A) AS STRIPPED THREADS ON EITHER THE VALVE OR CELL COVER MAY ALLOW MAY ALLOW ELECTROLYTE LEAKAGE WHILE ON THE AIRCRAFT RESULTING IN UNSCHEDULED REMOVALS.
+ANY STRIPPED THREADS REQUIRE COMPONENT REPLACEMENT.